Short story: Accident

 Two Years Later

 Two years had passed and the hole that Shea left was still heavy on Cole’s heart.
-She had died instantly after getting clipped, her head, as the report said smashed against the asphalt cracking her skull.
+She had died instantly after getting clipped, her head, as the report said smashed against the asphalt cracking her skull and leaving her brain dead even if she could have been revived on the scene.
 They never found the person who hit her and the idea of them being out living a life of happiness, while Shea’s vibrant self-was buried in the dirt nearly killed him.
 Cole didn’t know how he survived Shea’s death, telling her parents, arranging the funeral, taking the engagement ring back that he had planned to give her on their anniversary.
 So many things were lost and left unsaid, how could he move on without answers?
 How could he become someone that mattered without that person to mean anything to?
 He was lost, and then he met Emma.

 Emma was a 24-year-old graduate student interning at the Boston Globe where Cole worked.
 She was pretty and she made him laugh.
 He first noticed her bringing in coffees for everyone one day and then the next day she approached him and asked if they could go out.
 Cole, of course, was hesitant at first; it felt strange to be thinking about another woman when he had loved Shea for so long.
 He started to say no but stopped, something about her smile drew him in, he was comfortable and he almost felt happy for the first time since the accident.
 She looked so familiar to him but he couldn’t place his finger on it.
 Their date, believe it or not, consisted of a trip to one of the oldest bookstores in the city where they talked all night about their love of literature and the things that they hoped to write someday.
 Cole and Emma dated for six months and Cole fell in love, she gave him hope that he could heal and then finally he was ready to tell her how he felt and talk to her about Shea.